Mesothelioma Treatment

 Pleurectomy With Decortication (P/D)

-Patients who got a P/D and additional chemotherapy lived for 38.1 months on average, according to the 2022 Translational Lung Cancer Research study.
+Patients who got a P/D and additional chemotherapy lived for over 3 years on average in a Translational Lung Cancer Research report published in 2023.

 Diagram explaining a pleurectomy with decortication (P/D).
 Doctors remove the lung lining and cancer tumors.
 Neither lung is removed in this surgery.
 Diagram explaining a pleurectomy with decortication (P/D).
 Doctors remove the lung lining and cancer tumors.
 Neither lung is removed in this surgery.